25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

 ### Queues & Lambda

 - Lambda also supports in-order processing for FIFO (first-in, first-out) queues, **scaling up to the number of active message groups**
-- For standard queues, items aren't necessarily processed in order.
+- For standard queues, items aren't necessarily processed in order
-- Lambda scales up to process a standard queue as quickly as possible.
+- Lambda scales up to process a standard queue as quickly as possible
-- When an error occurs, batches are returned to the queue as individual items and might be processed in a different grouping than the original batch.
+- When an error occurs, batches are returned to the queue as individual items and might be processed in a different grouping than the original batch
-- Occasionally, the event source mapping might receive the same item from the queue twice, even if no function error occurred.
+- Occasionally, the event source mapping might receive the same item from the queue twice, even if no function error occurred
-- Lambda deletes items from the queue after they're processed successfully.
+- Lambda deletes items from the queue after they're processed successfully
-- You can configure the source queue to send items to a dead-letter queue if they can't be processed.
+- You can configure the source queue to send items to a dead-letter queue if they can't be processed

 ### Lambda Event Mapper Scaling